Kate Middleton’s Baby Bump Is Basically Nonexistent In 1st Pics After Harry’s Engagement News

 Kate Middleton’s 4 months pregnant now, but it’s almost impossible to tell!
 The royal wore a pretty midi dress a day after Harry’s engagement news, but where was her bump?

 Stepping out in London on Nov.
 28, Kate Middleton, 35, looked stylish and happy.
 But while she’s already four months along in her pregnancy, you’d never know by just looking at her!
 Although the mom-to-be was glowing form head to toe, her baby bump was no where to be seen.
-She rocked a Kate Spade collard midi dress featuring an A-line skirt, so her tiny belly was easily concealed by fabric.
+She rocked a Kate Spade New York Holiday 2017 diamond pleated shirtdress featuring an A-line skirt, so her tiny belly was easily concealed by fabric.
 Click here to see gorgeous pics of celeb baby bumps.

 The new pics were taken just a day after Kate’s brother-in-law, Prince Harry, 33, announced his engagement to Meghan Markle, 36. “[Prince] William and I are absolutely thrilled.
 It’s such exciting news,” the Duchess said while at her event, which was held at the Foundling Museum in London.
 “It’s a really happy time for any couple and we wish them all the best and hope they enjoy this happy moment.”
 Just hours earlier, Meghan had praised her future sister-in-law, calling Kate “wonderful.”
 Looks like this bunch is one big happy family!
 And we can’t wait for Kate and William to grow their brood even more come April.